En Español (Spanish Version)

 Risk Factors for Systemic Lupus Erythematosus

-—People who are African American, Native American, Asian, or Hispanic are at greater risk than those who are white.
+—People of African American, Native American, Asian, or Hispanic descent have a higher risk of SLE.

-What are the risks for developing lupus?
+What are the risk factors for developing lupus?
 Lupus Foundation of America website.
 Available at: